ibm-cloud-docs/account/billing-faq.md

 {: #localcurrency}
 {: faq}

-Invoicing in your local currency might be possible if you have a subscription or {{site.data.keyword.Bluemix_notm}} Cloud Enterprise Savings Plan account type.
-Contact [{{site.data.keyword.Bluemix_notm}} Cloud Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} for more information.
+Invoicing in your local currency might be possible if you have a subscription or {{site.data.keyword.cloud_notm}} Cloud Enterprise Savings Plan account type.
+Contact [{{site.data.keyword.cloud_notm}} Cloud Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} for more information.

 An account that is invoiced in a currency other than US Dollars can't be converted to US Dollar invoicing.
 {: note}